stevenpsmith/Exercise/README.md

-This is an example project to support the following blog post:
+This is an example project to support the following blog posts:

-* <insert url here when it is written>
+* insert url here when intro pulished

 This repo has tags that snapshot the code for various blog posts.
 Here is a mapping: